tutumcloud/support-docs/changelog/tutum_0.18.0.md

 ## Added

 - **A new on-boarding experience** is now a available to new (and existing) users.
-Activate it by clickin on your picture on the top right corner, and then on "Welcome tour".
+Activate it by clicking on your picture in the top right corner, and then on "Welcome tour".

   ![](http://s.tutum.co.s3.amazonaws.com/changelog/0.18.0/onboarding.png)